isaacmg00/dotfiles-i3wm/README.md

-(Note: These are a WIP, so keep in mind they are messy)
+(Note: WIP, so keep in mind these dots are messy)

 ### :computer: **System Information :**